Click on the links below to visit websites featuring neuroscience topics and activities:

 This video is one of many videos on The BrainBank - a site filled with teaching materials based on the Christmas Lectures 2011.
 You can find the nerve signal speed video on a page called Neurons, neural networks and the nervous system - scroll down to the section entitled How fast do neurons communicate?
 [Key Stages 2-4], about 1/2 way down the page.

 Project Neuron, at the University of Illinois at Urbana-Champaign, offers a fun, interactive Brain Quiz and other simulations, games, and lesson plans.

 Brain Awareness Week, in March, is a worldwide celebration of the brain for people of all ages.
 Ideas for how you can get involved are on the Society for Neuroscience website.

 The Hawaii Electric Light Company brings us The Body Electric: a short article about how electrical signals travel along nerves to muscles.
-The accompanying activity, Nervous Energy, shows you how to set up an experiment to simulate nerve impulse travel between neurons.
+One of the accompanying activities, Nervous Energy, shows you how to set up an experiment to simulate nerve impulse travel between neurons.
 A teacher guide is also available.

 Brain Myths - Sayings like "you only use 10% of your brain" may be common but are they accurate?
 The two documents linked below examine some popular brain myths and offer accurate analysis.

 Neuromyth Busters: 9 Myths About the Brain from the Society for Neuroscience's BrainFacts site www.brainfacts.org/Neuromyths